- Home

 Grade 6-8

 View on concept mapOperations applied to both sides of an equation that transform its form while leaving its solution set completely unchanged.
-The machinery for solving equations while maintaining truth.
+Equivalence transformations are the legal moves of algebra โ they let you reshape equations while preserving truth.

 Definition